spaceboost/knowledge-frontend-test/README.md

 2. Create a login page.

-3. Craete a user table list.
+3. Create a user table list.

 4. Allow to paginate user table list.